The key responsibility for any official appointed with the role of timekeeping during a game is to keep time - with accuracy and fairness!

 Keep track of the team fouls where possible.
 The timekeeper can show if the team is in the bonus (shooting 1-and-1) on the clock.

-Do not stop the clock at any other time.
+Important: Do not stop the clock at any other time.
 So for example, the clock does not stop for a made basket.

 Note: You can also ask the referee to assist you if you have any questions on basketball timekeeping.

 The basketball timekeeper and scorer must work closely together.
 You should check often to confirm the score on the clock is the same as the one written in the scorekeeper's book.

-Be sure to take your directions only from the competition referee.
-Never add time back to the clock unless you get full directions to do so by the official referee.
+Be sure to take your directions ONLY from the competition referee.
+Never add time back to the clock (unless you get full directions to do so by the official referee).